hanhanhan-kim/vidtools/README.md

 - `root` (string): Path to the root video or directory.
 If the latter, the directory that houses the target `.mp4` videos, and is recursive.
 - `ext` (string): The desired file extension for the output images.
-- `frames` (iterable of ints): Specifies the frames for converting into images.
+- `frames` (iterable of integers): Specifies the frames for converting into images.
 Accepts an iterable of integers, such as a list of integers, where the integers specify the indexes of the frames in the `.mp4` video.
 If the length of the iterable is 0, the command will randomly draw 5 frames from the video.
 The default value of `frames` is `[]` (a list of length 0).
 - `do_ask` (boolean): If true, will ask the user at every step to verify that the extracted frames are suitable for converting to images.
+In addition, will give the user access to a keystroke-based 'GUI', where hitting 'q' exits the `vid-to-imgs` command, 'd' takes the user to the adjacent next frame, 'a' takes the user to the adjacent previous frame, and 's' explicitly saves the current frame.
+Pressing any other key will take the user to the next frame specified in the `frames` parameter of the `.yaml` file.
+If no frames are explicitly saved with the 's' key, then only the frames specified in the `.yaml` file will be saved.
+Otherwise, only the explicitly saved frames will be saved.
+- `do_overwrite` (boolean): If true, will overwrite the output folder of images, if it already exists.

 This command returns a subdirectory of images, in the same directory as the input `.mp4` video or videos.
 </details>